Kids and Coding: Teaching Web Design at Home

 Learning coding is much like learning a second language.
 It is something that potentially valuable for your children even if they do not go directly into computer programming.
 Knowing basic website and app coding can be a huge advantage.

-There are a few simple tools you can use to teach your kids web design and coding at home.
+There are a few simple tools suggested by the top creative branding agency that you can use to teach your kids web design and coding at home.
 The first step is to purchase them a domain of their own, a place where they can play.
 Once you have done that, here are a few ways you can teach coding and web design at home.

 There are several games that teach kids the basics of web coding and programming.
 Everything from HTML, which has a limited number of commands, to Java and other programs can be learned through gamification.